Search for missing Northern California teenager Kiely Rodni ends in heartbreak

 “In hindsight, everything looks 20/20,” Brown said.
 “The reality is, it’s not that simple.
 It is pretty complex and it’s tough.”

-Brown would not say whether there were any signs of foul play discovered in Rodni’s car.
+Brown did not say whether police believe she drove into the lake or could have been a victim of foul play.
 An autopsy is scheduled for Tuesday.

 Her friend, Sami Smith was at the party with her and said Rodni had been planning to spend the night at the campground.